AoO-24/DashBoard-Platform-Fullstack-Application-Schneider-Capstone/README.md

-## DashBoard Data Analysis Fullstack Schneider-2
+# DashBoard Data Analysis Fullstack Application of Schneider Transportation
-# Dashboard

 This project, "Dashboard," is a React-based application designed to provide a platform for truck drivers to manage tasks and view performance metrics.
 It currently features pages for main overview, analytics, and comparison.